MarkovMedia/strapi-v5-geometry-fields/README.md

   },
 </pre>

-In the settings, choose if the plugin should handle WKT of GeoJSON from the API (default is WKT)
+In the settings, choose if the plugin should handle WKT or GeoJSON from the API (default is WKT)

 ## Usage